Christmas in the Park - Tree Lighting

 Community Centre 55, 97 Main St.

-The Other One Of A Kind Craft Show and Sale
+The 9th Of Its Kind Craft Show and Sale

 Along the Boardwalk